 B. Why did God choose a bush instead of a tree?
 (In Sri Lankan folklore it’s believed that gigantic trees are dwelling places of deities)

-C. He doesn’t choose the swollen-headed or people puffed up with knowledge.
+C. He doesn’t choose the swollen-headed people puffed up with knowledge.
 He calls only the humble and the meek.

 D. God turned this unimportant bush into a historical object of his manifestation to Moses.